KaMeHb-UA/test-ht0/README.md

 To ensure code quality there is need to review all the Pull/Merge requests before they merged.
 This can be done automatically using predefined review scheme and CI platform (for example, GitHub Actions).
 Also such tools as mentioned before — TypeScript, ESLint and Prettier can automatically ensure code style before review is made by human.

+## Deployment
+Each time release is created there is a possibility to run tests, build Docker container and push it to the remote registry.
+Than one of the microservice's instances receives signal to stop while other instances should stop processing write requests.
+After both one instance stopped and others have no more pending writes to DB, a new instance from the updated image is being created.
+After healthcheck ensures that new instance is started (this instance has no write limits so it starts processing write-related requests) other "old" instances starts recreating with a new image.
+If healthcheck does not ensure new instance running properly during a timeout, new instance is being reverted to the old image and other instances starts processing write-related requests.

 # Challenge #2

 The **Log Persistence & Analysing Service (LPAS)** can handle both gRPC and REST API using unified method naming, arguments and results.
 Therefore API is described only once.